Divyesh195/my_reference/git_commands.md

 This command will ignore all .txt files in repository
 > *.txt

-This command will ignore folder named "node_modules"
+This command will ignore all folders named "node_modules"
->/node_module
+>node_module

+This commands will ignore all png files by not in "screenshots" folder
+>*.png

+>!/screenshots/*.png